 Position: Support Coordinator

-Job Type: Fixed term until 31 March 2019 (Their services are contracted; they currently have funding for this contract until 31 March 2019).
+Job type: The services are contracted; they currently have funding for this contract until 31 March 2020.

 Hours: 35 hours per week